microsoft/fluentui/.github/ISSUE_TEMPLATE/accessibility_issue.md

 ---
 name: Accessibility Issue
-about: Have you identified an accessibility issue with a Fabric control?
+about: Have you identified an accessibility issue regarding a Fabric control?
 ---

 <!--